KalebHawkins/KryoLogs/content/posts/openshift/vsphere-storageclasses.md

 volumeBindingMode: Immediate
 ```

-Now you can apply the CRD to the cluster using whatever method you use for cluster config, gitops, etc. For this demo I'll use `kubectl`.
+Now you can apply the CRD to the cluster.

 ```bash
 kubectl apply -f sc-custom-ds.yaml